Ahmed-M-Osman1/weather-app/README.md

 ## Extras
 I add many extrapoints like:

 1-I add alert that zip code is empty and this will excute if only zip code left empty.

 2-I add extra information like were are this zip code and humidity to make this api more usable such as country and humidity.

 3-I convert the C to F inside the function and did not used extranal function.
 I think this is good way.
 I did not want the code to be longer

 4-toFix to make the 1 decimal we not want to make the temp with alot of decimals

+by the way: I'm learning git so you will see alot of commits please ignor them this is the last version.

 I hope to aprove my project.